SasageyoOrg/ohmni-bot-diagnostics/README.md

     ./compiler.sh --cclean --launch --rqtgui
     ./compiler.sh --launch --rqtgui
     ```
-### Without script file:
+### Without script:
-If you're having trubles with the script, you can start the simulation manually
+If you're having trubles with the script, you can start the simulation manually:

 1. Build with
     ```